 Ever buy a pomegranate only to bring it home and have to clean up a big juicy mess after cutting into it?
 I think most people have run into that, but no more!
 Learn how to cut a pomegranate without creating a juicy mess with this quick and easy method.
 It will become your favorite way to open pomegranates in no time!

 Pomegranates, the popular and exotic, ruby red fruit originating in what is now modern day Iran, and Northern India, can be a mess to work with.
-Typically in season from September to May, the pomegranates deep red color make it a popular fruit during the winter months and holiday season in North America.
+Typically in season from September to May, the pomegranate's deep red color makes it a popular fruit during the winter months and holiday season in North America.

 Health Benefits of Pomegranates